vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 A typical scenario we might want to do is to flush all the user & group permissions on a hierarchy to start afresh.

 This is when we would omit the *ace* object altogether.
-This is interpretted as a flush call.
+This is interpreted as a flush call.

 ## How does it work?